Fangye railway station

-Fangye Signal Station (枋野號誌站 (Fāngyě Hàozhì Zhàn)) is a staffed railway station on the Taiwan Railways Administration (TRA) South-link line located in Shizi Township, Pingtung County, Taiwan.
+Fangye Signal Station (枋野號誌站 (Fāngyě Hàozhì Zhàn)) is a staffed railway station on the Taiwan Railway (TR) South-link line located in Shizi Township, Pingtung County, Taiwan.
 Although staffed, it is not a commuter station and has no scheduled train service.

 Usage

-The station is Taiwan's least used station, averaging only one passenger per day in 2012 (According to the TRA official report in 2015, the least used station is Neishi).
-The station is a traffic control station for trains making temporary stops to wait for another train to pass and is only used by railway workers.
+The station is Taiwan's least used station, averaging only one passenger per day in 2012 (according to the TRA official report in 2015, the least used station is Neishi).

+This is a traffic control station for trains making temporary stops to wait for another train to pass, and is only used by railway workers.